Cheapest electricity tariff in the UK with a smart meter

 - Illustrative time-of-use tariff: peak 35p/kWh, off-peak 12p/kWh, standing charge 60p/day

-In this pattern, time-of-use is likely worse because a lot of usage falls into the higher peak rate.
+In this pattern, time-of-use is likely worse because a lot of usage falls into the higher peak rate — the capped single-rate deal wins.

 Scenario B: EV driver (regular overnight charging)